nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 | S8  | Mini-Semester 2B       |

 Examples:
-* `add module n/Software Engineering Project c/CS2103T a/21S1`
+* `add module n/Software Engineering Project c/CS2103T a/21S1` creates a new module named `Software Engineering Project` with a module code of `CS2103T` for the academic year `2021 Semester 1`.

 #### Adding a class group: `add class`